Neuroscience of psychomotor function

 Research area

-Psychomotor function is altered in many mental illnesses.
-This can manifest as subtle changes in coordination and movement control, slowing down, repetitive involuntary movements, or complex disturbances in movement patterns.
-Some of these movement changes are very clearly recognizable, while others require precise examination techniques.
+Psychomotor behavior is altered in multiple mental disorders.
+Aberrant psychomotor behaviors can manifest as subtle changes in coordination and movement control, generalized slowing, repetitive involuntary movements, or complex disturbances in sequencing of movement patterns.
+Some of these psychomotor abnormalities are very clearly recognizable, while others require sensitive instrumentation.
 Clinically, catatonia syndrome is of particular importance.
-Abnormalities in psychomotor function provide valuable information, as they can indicate the onset of disease or an unfavorable course.
-At the same time, the effect of treatment is often first visible in the reduction of movement abnormalities.
-Brain areas and networks involved in movement control are significantly altered in some mental illnesses.
-This opens up possibilities for specific treatment.
+Abnormalities in psychomotor function hold valuable information, indicating the onset of disorders or an unfavorable course.
+At the same time, an amelioration of psychomotor abnormalities is often the first visible sign of treatment effects.
+Brain areas and networks involved in motor control are significantly altered in some mental disorders, introducing various opportunities for specific intervention.

 Methods

-We use clinical scales, video technology, behavioral experiments, and sensors to record changes in psychomotor activity.
+We use clinical scales, video recordings, behavioral experiments, and sensors to assess changes in psychomotor activity.
 To investigate the brain networks involved, we use functional and structural brain imaging as well as motor-evoked potentials.
-In addition, we examine whether non-invasive brain stimulation methods such as repetitive transcranial magnetic stimulation or other non-pharmacological interventions can provide relief.
+In addition, we examine whether non-invasive brain stimulation methods such as repetitive transcranial magnetic stimulation or other non-pharmacological interventions may alleviate symptoms.

 Goals

-Our goal is to better understand psychomotor function and use this knowledge to make predictions.
-We also want to gain a better understanding of the neural basis of psychomotor function in order to develop targeted treatments.
+Our goal is assess psychomotor behaviors precisely and use this knowledge to make predictions.
+In addition, we aim at better understanding the neural basis of psychomotor abnormalities in order to develop targeted treatments.
 Our findings will improve psychiatric diagnostics and optimize the treatment of mental disorders.

 Team